gianlucabertani/MAChineLearning/README.md

 ## About me

 I am a professional developer but not a data scientist.
 I wrote this library because, you know, they say you haven't really understood something until you can code it.
 So, here it is.
-Use it to experiment and have fun, and if you find it useful I will be happy to hear it at [@self_vs_this](http://www.twitter.com/self_vs_this).
+Use it to experiment and have fun, and if you find it useful I will be happy to hear it.

 Every effort has been taken to guarantee the framework is error-free, including a side-by-side weights/results comparision with other open source software.
 If you find bugs or conceptual mistakes please report them.
 So I can fix them and, most importantly, learn something new.